Los Angeles Filmforum

 In 2014 we continued programming a variety of contemporary work, and strove to increase the number of filmmakers visiting from elsewhere.
 We hosted Richard Tuohy and Diana Barrie from Australia, Makino Takashi from Japan, Karen Yasinsky from Baltimore, Mary Helena Clark from San Francisco, J.P.
 Sniadecki from New York, Jesse McLean from Iowa, Melika Bass from Chicago, and Duke & Battersby from upstate New York, regularly coordinating their visits with other institutions such as Cal Arts (for workshops with students) and other screening venues.
 We continued in 2015 with contemporary work from around the world, visiting artists, a retrospective series of the filmmaker Harun Farocki with the Goethe-Institut Los Angeles, and a series of polar-related film evenings with the Velaslavasay Panorama.
 Some of the featured filmmakers were Vera Brunner-Sung, Robert Gardner, Joe Gibbons, and Stephanie Barber.

 Filmforum is also one of the only low-budget non-profit arts presenters that guarantees an honorarium to every artist, regardless of attendance.
 2017 is our 42nd year!
 We're featuring a growing array of artists from other countries this year, including Sergei Loznitsa, Helga Fanderl, Joost Rekveld, Malcolm Le Grice, and Daichi Saito, enabled by significant grants from the Mike Kelley Foundation for the Arts, the Getty Foundation, and the Andy Warhol Foundation for Visual Arts.
-Later in 2017 we will be presenting 16 or more screenings of experimental films from Latin America, as part of Pacific Standard Time: Los Angeles/Latin America.
+Later in 2017 we will be presenting more than 16 screenings of experimental films from Latin America, as part of Pacific Standard Time: Los Angeles/Latin America.

 NOTE - We are not related to Film Forum in New York, nor to Northwest Film Forum in Seattle, two other excellent venues that screen alternative work.